Best Android phones under $200 in 2023

 Just a few years ago, $200 couldn't buy you much in the way of the best Android phones.
 These days, however, it's pretty surprising just how many options you have in such a low-price segment.
 There are plenty of "cheap" Android phones that are pretty great.

-If you'd rather go with an unlocked device, the Nokia G100 is our second favorite choice.
-The display looks good enough, the performance is great for most apps and light games, the three rear cameras are a bunch of fun to use, and that 5,000mAh battery is a life-saver.
-It's also got a pretty solid software update schedule, even if Nokia isn't the fastest company to roll out updates.
+If you'd rather go with an unlocked device, the Nokia G100 is what we suggest.
+The display looks good enough, the performance is great for most apps and light games, the three rear cameras are fun to use, and that 5,000mAh battery is a lifesaver.

 How to choose the right phone under $200